wp-plugins/similar-posts-ontology/readme.txt

 the *related* content as well.
 The more you intentionally use your tags and categories, the better your results set will be.

 == Changelog ==

+= 1.0.1 =
+*Release Date - January 11th, 2015*
+* Made the widget include HTML and classes that are best practice.

 = 1.0 =
 *Release Date - January 10th, 2015*